 Airborne particles, as they are also called, are a combination of solid particles and liquid droplets, invisible to the human eye.
 The problem with this tiny elements is that they can be inhaled deep into our respiratory system, where they get settled.
 Particle pollution outside may include vehicle exhaust, construction equipment, burning fuels, smoke and gases produced from power plants.
 Chemicals inside your home can also produce them: tobacco smoke, cooking odors, fuel-burning space heaters or even simply burning candles.
 A ventilation system with HEPA filters removes them by up to 99%.

 When the temperature is high and the relative humidity is low, evaporation of water is rapid, leading to a dry air.
 When the temperature is low and the relative humidity is high, evaporation of water is slow.
-When relative humidity approaches 100 percent, condensation can occur on surfaces, leading to problems with mold, corrosion, decay, and other moisture-related deterioration.
-Condensation can pose a safety risk as it can promote the growth of mold and wood rot.
-Adverse health effects like dry cracked skin, nosebleeds, respiratory problems or aggravation of allergies result from an unbalanced ratio between relative humidity and temperature.
-A climate control system will keep your relative humidity at a 50-60% ratio constantly.
+When relative humidity approaches 100 percent, condensation can occur on surfaces, promoting the growth of mold and corrosion, decay, and other moisture-related deterioration.
+A climate control system will keep your relative humidity at a balanced 50-60% ratio constantly.

 Let the fresh air come into your home by using a ventilation system with incorporated filters for air pollutants.
 You'll keep your brain active and your respiratory system healthy.